ELA TRANSCRIPTION - QSR DATA PROTECTION ADDENDUM

 • required actions when an agreement is terminated;

-• responsibilities and actions of signatories to avoid unauthorised information disclosure;
+• responsibilities and actions of signatories to avoid unauthorized information disclosure;

 • ownership of information, trade secrets and intellectual property, and how this relates to the protection of confidential information;